Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Synthetic X-ray emission

 \subsection{PHOX X-ray photon simulator}

-In this work we generate synthetic X-ray observations of the hot gas, actively accreting SMBHs and the stellar component in the simulations, using the \phox{} code \citep{Biffi+2012,Biffi+2013}, for further details).
-In summary, the X-ray photon simulator \phox{} consists of three individual modules: \begin{itemize} \item \textsc{unit 1}: for every emitting source in the simulation, an idealized emission is computed from a model spectrum, which is statistically sampled by a discrete number of photons.
-The generated photon data is stored such that it reflects the position and velocity information of the emitting sources in the simulation. \item \textsc{unit 2}: the photon data is projected along a direction through the simulation and energies are Doppler shifted according to the line-of-sight velocity of the corresponding emitting source.
-Additionally, a spatial selection can be considered. \item \textsc{unit 3}: the produced photon list is convolved with the specific response of a chosen X-ray telescope, with realistic observing time and detector area. \end{itemize}
+In this work we generated synthetic X-ray observations of the hot gas, actively accreting SMBHs, and the stellar component in the simulations using the \phox{} code \citep[see][for further details]{Biffi+2012,Biffi+2013}).
+In summary, the X-ray photon simulator \phox{} consists of three individual modules.

+\textbf{Unit 1}: For every emitting source in the simulation, an idealized emission is computed from a model spectrum, which is statistically sampled by a discrete number of photons.
+The generated photon data are stored such that they reflect the position and velocity information of the emitting sources in the simulation.

+\textbf{Unit 2}: The photon data are projected along a direction through the simulation and energies are Doppler shifted according to the line-of-sight velocity of the corresponding emitting source.
+Additionally, a spatial selection can be considered.

+\textbf{Unit 3}: The produced photon list is convolved with the specific response of a chosen X-ray telescope, with realistic observing time and detector area.

-The \phox{} code has been applied to simulations of galaxy clusters to study the properties of the hot diffuse ICM \citep{Biffi+2012, Biffi+2013,Biffi+2014,Biffi+2015,Cui+2016} and its contamination from AGN emission (\cite{Biffi+2018b}) by simulating the X-ray emission of the hot gas (thermal Bremsstrahlung with metal emission lines) and actively accreting SMBHs (intrinsically absorbed power-law) in the simulated clusters.
+The \phox{} code has been applied to simulations of galaxy clusters to study the properties of the hot diffuse {intra-cluster medium} \citep{Biffi+2012, Biffi+2013,Biffi+2014,Biffi+2015,Cui+2016} and its contamination from AGN emission \citep{Biffi+2018b} by simulating the X-ray emission of the hot gas (thermal Bremsstrahlung with metal emission lines) and actively accreting SMBHs (intrinsically absorbed PL) in the simulated clusters.
 Additionally, the general approach of the code allows for the treatment of different potential X-ray sources within the simulation.
 The corresponding emission model, however, must be constrained from source properties within the simulation and included in \textsc{unit 1}.